xak2000/nomad/website/source/guides/security/acl.html.markdown

 }
 ```

 Host volume rules are keyed to the volume names that they apply to.
 As with namespaces, you may use wildcards to reuse the same configuration across a set of volumes.
-In addition to the coarse grained policy specification, the `host_volume` stanza allows setting a more fine grained list of capabilities.
+In addition to the coarse grained policy specification, the `host_volume` block allows setting a more fine grained list of capabilities.
 This includes:

 - `deny` - Do not allow a user to mount a volume in any way.
 - `mount-readonly` - Only allow the user to mount the volume as `readonly`